Translation Issues

 Fliegermarschtiefe | dispersed (air raid) formation | ██alle Seiten prüfen██ | |

-Führerreserve | Leader reserve | a unit (e.g., within the field reserve batallion of a division) consisting of officers and NCOs for quick replacement of fallen leaders and for special duties; there have been Führerreserven on all command levels[3] | |
+Führerreserve | Leader reserve | a unit (e.g., within the field reserve batallion of a division) consisting of officers and NCOs for quick replacement of wounded or fallen leaders, in the meantime they were employed for special duties[5]; there have been Führerreserven on all command levels[6] | |

 G |